williadd/agilitypartners-evolve-session1/README.md

 - Has the user entering things in the format "1 + 1 =" using buttons

 Please do not just use some Javascript to solve the problem in a single page.
 Though, you may need to use a little Javascript to get some field assignments to work properly.

+## Week 2 - Scaffolding and Persistence
+- Scaffolding basics
+- Routes and REST
+- Testing in Rails
+- ActiveRecord and Models

+## Week 2 Assignment - Company Employee Listing